 Differences make life richer and more rewarding.
 Diversity in our workplace enhances our personal and professional lives and increases our ability to serve our clients.

 The firm’s Diversity Committee, formed in 1993, reflects our commitment to this issue.
 It strives to attract and retain more diverse lawyers, creating a firm that better resembles the communities we serve.
 These are the same values reflected in the American Corporate Counsel Association's Diversity in the Workplace Statement of Principle, a diversity initiative adopted by a growing number of our clients.

 The origins of our diversity initiatives go back over 50 years.
 In 1968, for example, we began a recruiting relationship with Lansing area schools.
 We have hired co-op students each year from high schools with sizable minority student bodies, including Sexton, Eastern and Waverly.

-As early as 1976, Foster Swift took its first steps to attract and hire minority attorneys.
-We did this by partnering with the University of Michigan Law School.
+As early as 1976, Foster Swift took its first steps to attract and hire minority attorneys by partnering with the University of Michigan Law School.
 As efforts and opportunities to hire and attract minorities increased, it became clear that the firm needed to devote additional resources to its diversity goals.
 Under the leadership of former Michigan Supreme Court Justice, Lawrence B. Lindemer, then practicing with Foster Swift and now of counsel with the firm, an ad hoc committee was formed in 1993 to study retention of minorities and women at Foster Swift.